Blairis123/ECE351_Reports/README.md

-# ECE351_Reports DO NOT USE
+# ECE351_Reports DO NOT USE FOR CODE!!!!
-USE ECE351_Reoprts or ECE351_Code!!
+USE ECE351_Code for code!!
-This is a reposatory for ECE-351 containing reports from the code in the ECE351_Code reposatory (.txt files)
+This is a reposatory for ECE-351 containing reports from ECE351-52.
+Included are both Latex files as .txt files and the PDFs generated from the Latex code